alexeymorozov/python3-parser-rb/README.md

 The script above should print `"decode"` when executed, since `decode` is the only function defined in the Python code snippet.

+## Technology

+Want to target Ruby with your own ANTLR grammars?
+Check out the [antlr-gemerator](https://github.com/camertron/antlr-gemerator).

 ## Caveats

 See the caveats listed in [antlr4-native's README](https://github.com/camertron/antlr4-native-rb#caveats).